Foundations of Machine Learning, Second Edition

 This second edition offers three new chapters, on model selection, maximum entropy models, and conditional entropy models.
 New material in the appendixes includes a major section on Fenchel duality, expanded coverage of concentration inequalities, and an entirely new entry on information theory.
 More than half of the exercises are new to this edition.

-Downloadable instructor resources available for this title: slides, solutions
+Downloadable instructor resources available for this title: slides, solutions, and file of figures in the book.

 Hardcover$75.00 X | £58.00 ISBN: 9780262039406 504 pp. | 7 in x 9 in 64 color illus., 35 b&w illus.